 BPLC and the Company have been named in a purported class action by an institutional financial services firm under California law based on allegations similar to those in the NYAG Complaint.
-In October 2016, the federal court in California granted the motion of BPLC and the Company to dismiss the entire complaint and plaintiffs have appealed the court's decision.
+In October 2016, the federal court in California granted the motion of BPLC and the Company to dismiss the entire complaint and the plaintiffs have appealed the court's decision.
+In July 2018, the court of appeals affirmed the dismissal.

-Following the filing of the NYAG Complaint, BPLC and the Company were also named in a putative shareholder securities class action along with certain of its former CEOs, and its current and a former CFO, as well as an employee ("Shareholder Class Action").
+Following the filing of the NYAG Complaint, BPLC and the Company were also named in a putative shareholder securities class action along with certain current and former executives as well as an employee ("Shareholder Class Action").
 The plaintiffs claim that holders of Barclays American Depository Receipts ("ADRs") suffered damages when the ADRs declined in value as a result of the allegations in the NYAG Complaint.
-A motion to dismiss the complaint filed by the defendants (including BPLC and the Company) was granted in part and denied in part by the court.
+A motion to dismiss the complaint filed by the defendants (including BPLC and the Company), was granted in part and denied in part by the court.
 In February 2016, the court certified the action as a class action.
 In November 2017, the appellate court affirmed the class certification.
-The Group has petitioned the appellate court to stay the action pending review by the US Supreme Court of the class certification.